shays10/jvmworkshop/README.md

 The Airbnb Reviews Analyzer is an app that can read a CSV file that contains reviews on an Airbnb property, parse it and figure out how many positive and negative reviews are there, using a super complex algorithm!

+To test that it is working properly, running our app will analyze only the first 3K reviews (out of ~200K reviews)

 1. In your terminal navigate to `App3b` execute `/.compile.sh` and `./run.sh`.
-2. This time, your app has crashed.
-3. Understand what happened from the stack trace
+2. Again, go to VisualVM.
+Can you see what is wrong?
-4. Open the source code, understand the problem and mitigate it.
+3. Open the source code, understand the problem and mitigate it.

 Solution [is here](/App3b/solution/Solution.md)